7449-Sewer Service Worker

 DEFINITION

-Under general supervision, is responsible for the activities of a service crew engaged in the maintenance of the city sewer system; personally performs a variety of sewer cleaning and maintenance tasks.
+Under general supervision, is responsible for the activities of a service crew engaged in the maintenance of the city sewer system; and performs a variety of sewer cleaning and maintenance tasks.

 DISTINGUISHING FEATURES